pesout/Dwarferizer/README.md

 ### Input data
 Input/output format is Base64.
 This encoding uses 64 different chars - it means lowercase and uppercase letters of English aphabet (52), numbers (10), the slash sign and the plus sign.
 We may find there also `=` chars, to make this string length divisible by 4.
 The algorithm writes number of equal signs to statistics and they're not compressed - we can consider it to be negligible.
 The main reason, why I use Base64 encoding is the fact, that 64 chars perfectly fits into a table of 8 rows and 8 columns - it's an easy way, how to get double-digit Oct number.

+### A formula to make compression process faster
+Because of often transfers between numeral systems is good to make an estimation if it worths.

 **The Dwarferizer hasn't ready to use yet.
 But don't worry, we are coding as fast as possible.**

 ## Links